illescasDaniel/Var-ReadOnly/README.md

 Manage read only members in C++ classes.

 There are two available classes: `ReadOnly` y and `ReadOnly_alt`.
-The first one includes methods to set values using a setter (optional), the other doesn't but it's' more efficient (*).
+The first one includes methods to set values using a setter (optional), the other doesn't but it's lighter and should be more efficient.

 How to make it work
 --------